guaguabujianle/DeepRelax/README.md

-# Scaling Crystal Structure Relaxation with a Universal Trustworthy Deep Generative Model (DeepRelax)
+# Scalable Crystal Structure Relaxation Using an Iteration-Free Deep Generative Model with Uncertainty Quantification (DeepRelax)

 ## Dataset
 Our research utilizes datasets that are publicly accessible.
 Details and access links for each dataset are provided below: